 01 of 06

-Asphalt shingles are a very popular roof material on American homes.
+Asphalt shingles are a very popular roof material for American homes.
 First used in 1901, asphalt shingles are durable, affordable and come in a variety of textures and colors.

 Cost: Asphalt shingles can range from $180 (for strip shingles) to $400 (for dimensional laminated shingles) per square (100 square feet of roof area) furnished and installed in 2016 dollars.